 Step 8: Build Your Readership

 There’s no point in writing top-quality, well-researched and unique beauty pieces if nobody knows they’re there!
-While building a blog audience is super tricky at the beginning, there are ways to help make sure your content is reaching as many people as possible.
+While building an audience is super tricky at the beginning, there are ways to help make sure your content is reaching as many people as possible.

 - Use social media.
-To coincide with the launch of your beauty blog, you will want to promote it, particularly on Instagram.
-Making a direct Instagram account for your blog is a great way to reach more readers, and to get noticed by brands in the beauty industry.
+To coincide with the launch of your beauty site, you will want to promote it, particularly on Instagram.
+Making a direct Instagram account for your site is a great way to reach more readers, and to get noticed by brands in the beauty industry.

 Step 9: Branch Out